 You wake up, go to talk, and all that comes out is a croak.
 You try to swallow, and your throat burns.
 It looks like you’re coming down with something — should you worry?

-Most scratchy throats result from everyday infections.
+Most sore throats result from everyday infections.
 However, in a few cases, you should book an appointment with your doctor.
 Here are eight common causes of a sore throat, most of which are little cause for concern.

 Ah, 2019 — the good old days when you could still scream yourself silly at rock concerts and sporting events.
 What an innocent time society lived in before the novel coronavirus.